 - 10 Time Management Tips To Be More Effective With Your Time

 - The Time Management Guide: What It Is And How To Do It Right

 - Parkinson’s Law: The Little-Known Time Management Secret

-If you want something a little more detailed, I also recommend you check out my productivity course.
-It’s a full start-to-finish solution to helping you be your most productive.
+If you want something a little more detailed, I also recommend you check out my goal setting course.
+It’s a full start-to-finish solution to helping you finally achieve your goals.